manasa-arun/python/content/en/Tips/sort-dictionary-by-values.md

 ---
-title: "Sort a Dictionary by values"
+title: "5 ways to sort a dictionary by value in Python"
 description: "How can we Sort a Dictionary by values using different methods ?"
 date: "2021-07-19T04:15:05+09:00"
-draft: true
+draft: false
 link: "Sort dictionary by value"
 author: "dmohanty"
 ---